Python SDK

 New in v0.1.0

-The snipara package consolidates 5 separate configuration systems into a single .snipara.toml file, provides a unified async/sync Python API wrapping the Snipara MCP server, event-driven file synchronization, and an auto-feedback loop (query → execute → remember).
+The snipara package consolidates 5 separate configuration systems into a single .snipara.tomlfile, provides a unified async/sync Python API, supports event-driven file synchronization, and can participate in an auto-feedback loop (query → execute → remember).

 Installation